hardspoon/better-agents/docs/WALKTHROUGH.md

 2. Update the AGENTS.md with specific details about what this project does
 3. Create a comprehensive README.md explaining the project, setup, and usage
 4. Set up the Python environment (requirements.txt)
-5. Review the .cursorrules and llms.txt files for Agno best practices
+5. Use the Agno MCP to learn about Agno best practices
 6. Use the LangWatch MCP to learn about prompt management and testing
 7. Start implementing the core agent functionality